Yelp/paasta/docs/source/autoscaling.rst

   Autoscaling parameters:

-  :setpoint: the target utilization the controller aims for.
-Defaults to 0.8 (80%).
   :Kp: the proportional control constant.
 Defaults to 0.2.
   :Ki: the integral control constant.
 Defaults to 0.2.
   :Kd: the derivative control constant.
 Defaults to 0.05.